Top 10 Malware November 2020

 Malvertisement – Malware introduced through malicious advertisements.
 Currently, Shlayer is the only Top 10 Malware using this technique.

 Below are the Top 10 Malware ranked in order of prevalence.
 The respective Indicators of Compromise (IOCs) are provided to aid in detecting and preventing infections from these Top 10 Malware variants.

-Shlayer is a downloader and dropper for MacOS malware.
-It is primarily distributed through malicious websites, hijacked domains, and malvertizing posing as a fake Adobe Flash updater.
 All Shlayer domains follow the same pattern <api.random_name.com>.
-Below are several examples of domains Shlayer uses.
+Below area several examples of domains Shlayer uses.